Mobility Grant for Norwegian Language, Literature and Culture

-Are you studying Norwegian language or literature at Master or Ph.D. level?
+Are you studying Norwegian language, literature or culture at Master or Ph.D. level?
 If so you could be eligible for a grant.

-The mobility grant is awarded Master and Ph.D. students whom have chosen Norwegian language or Norwegian literature as topic for their dissertation.
-You must be a student at a department for Nordic/Scandinavian studies with an institution outside of Norway.
+The mobility grant is awarded Master and Ph.D. students whom have chosen Norwegian language, Norwegian literature or also Norwegian culture as topic for their dissertation.
+A perequisite is that you are a student at a department for Nordic/Scandinavian studies at an institution outside of Norway.

 The grant must be used for fieldwork in connection with a Norwegian higher institution of learning and with a Norwegian tutor.
 Grants are awarded for a minimum of one and a maximum of three months, and cover travel to/from Norway, accommodation and living expenses in Norway for this period.

 Here you find the total call for applications: